greg-raven/Department-21/_drafts/funnies.md

 16. It’s sprinkling and there’s a report on every news station about “STORM WATCH 2000”.
-17. You have to leave the big company meeting early because Billy Blanks himself is teaching the 4:00 PM Tae Bo class.
+17. You have to leave the big company meeting early because Billy Blanks himself is teaching the 4:00 p.m.
+Tae Bo class.
 18. You pass an elementary school playground and the children are all busy with their cell phones or pagers.
 19. It’s sprinkling outside, so you leave for work an hour early to avoid all the weather-related accidents.